 By the end of 2015, nearly 500 investors had invested an additional $6 million.
 The state provided over 100 miles of dark fiber (which allowed us to connect many of our hubs located in the centers of each town) as well as several grants totaling over $500,000 as part of its connectivity initiative.
 This allowed us to achieve critical economies of scale, building a network of over 300 miles and 1,200 subscribers that was cash flow (EBITDA) positive in 2015.

-In 2016 and 2017, we were able to access the broader capital markets, raising $23M in revenue bonds because we had three years of audited financials, a strong operating history, and had become a communications district – a structure with which outside investors were familiar.
+Starting in 2016 — and again in 2017 and 2018 — we have been able to access the broader capital markets, raising $32M in revenue bonds because we had three years of audited financials, a strong operating history, and had become a communications district – a structure with which outside investors were familiar.
 These 23-year bonds are interest-only (5-6%) for 3 years then amortize over the next 20 years – a significant and necessary extension of our original debt’s 15 year amortization period.
 By 2017, all of our original investors were repaid, including prepayment penalties.

-We will need to raise approximately $24M total in 2018, 2019 and 2020 to cover all of the 1400 unserved miles of network in our District (we covered 500 at YE 2017, bringing the total amount of private investment to $47M – not a bad return for the state’s $2.5M contribution.
+We will need to raise approximately $17M total in 2019 and 2020 to cover all of the 1400 unserved miles of network in our District (we covered 685 at YE 2018,) which would bring the total amount of private investment to $49M – not a bad return for the state’s $2.5M contribution.

 Under VT state law, municipalities may not use taxpayer funds to provide or subsidize telecommunications services.
 The notes and bonds issued by ECFiber are “non-recourse” to its member towns – that is, in the event of default, investors only recourse is to the cash flow provided by the network.
 But since the debt is issued by municipalities, interest income is tax-free to the investors.

 ECFiber’s metrics are impressive by industry standards.
 Our construction and design costs are low – a necessity in our sparsely populated rural territory.
 Our total build cost per mile is ~$30,000, our cost per customer is ~$6,000 and our cost per passing is ~$2,000.
-In over 6 years of operations, there are only 43 premises in our district that we once serviced that are no longer taking our service for various reasons.
+Our “churn” is also very low — in over 7 years of operations, there are only 114 premises in our district that we once serviced that are no longer taking our service for various reasons.

 December 2010 – ECFiber raises $1M in startup funding